csb324/eleventy-obsidian-ninareth/notes/Locations/Jalantar/The Pirate Queen.md

 Surrounded by a small moat that's accessible by paddle-boat (and many footbridges), It's shaped like a sinking ship, with a bust of [[Lillith Redscale]] on the bow.
 The ship has five distinct decks, each containing its own theater (and with its own crow's nest)

+Has a grand aft bridge, where [[The Unforged Few]] entered.

+The main recieving chamber, Lillth Hall, is where the [[Bellisme Show]] was held

 ## NPCs
 {% include 'list-references.html', reference_data: npcs %}